neomundi-io/use-case-rico-observation-to-admissibility/payloads/02_rico_assessment.md

 ---

-## What execution boundary results?
+## Runtime Execution Boundary (REB)

+**REB Decision:** **Review Required**

-Execution boundary: escalation for governance review.
+Restrict consequence-bearing execution pending governance review.

-Execution should not automatically proceed based solely on this observation.
+No new, expanded, or materially consequential execution should proceed solely on the basis of the current observation.

+Low-consequence activity may continue only under explicit Policy-defined containment conditions.

-RiCo should require additional evidence, contextual validation, or human review before determining whether execution remains justified under present runtime conditions.
+RiCo requires additional Evidence, contextual validation, or human review before Consequential Execution is determined to remain admissible.

 ---